SystemFw/blog/content/staging/programs-as-values-draft.md

 ```

 and we need to fill the `...` with something that can encode the
-concept of transforming one thing into another.
-Well, we already have
+concept of transforming one thing into another, which we already have
-a well known concept for this: functions.
-So, `changeOutput` needs to
+a well known concept for: functions.
+So, `changeOutput` needs to take
-take a function, but we have a problem: what type should this function
+a function, but we have a problem: what type should this function be,
-be, in order to fit the possible transformations we want to encode
+in order to fit the possible transformations we want to encode such as
-such as `_.length` or `_ > 10` ?
+`_.length` or `_ > 10` ?

 Of course, an `Any => Any` fits anything: